No. 12 Oklahoma St beats No. 2 Baylor 83-74 in Big 12 semis

 The third-seeded Longhorns advanced earlier Friday when their semifinal against No. 11 Kansas was canceled because of a positive COVID-19 test that forced the Jayhawks to withdraw from the tournament.
 While the Cowboys have two Big 12 tourney titles to their credit, Texas has never won the event in six appearances in the finals.

-The Bears have never won a conference tournament title, either – and won’t this year.
-They will remain 0-3 in the Big 12 tourney title game for at least another year after winning their first regular-season league championship since 1950.
+The Bears have never won a conference tournament title, either — and won’t this year.
+They’ll remain 0-3 in the Big 12 title game for at least another year after winning their first regular-season league championship since 1950.

 MaCio Teague scored 17 points and Jared Butler had 16 for the Bears (22-2), who had won 10 of their last 11 against the Cowboys after sweeping them in the regular season.
 Davion Mitchell also had 13 points for coach Scott Drew’s team.